romaincapelle/OverVue/docs/javascript/arrays.md

 ;['Michael Jordan', 'Tony Parker']
 ```

-## Iterate though and REDUCE an array to one value
+## Iterate and REDUCE to one value

 The reduce methods iterate though an array and return one single value.
 It has the particularity of taking an initial value. here I am using 0 to sum up the points starting at zero.
 After returning the value, naturally, the original array isn't modified.